Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Hospital claim volume for the 2020 calendar year was markedly lower (19.9%) than for 2019, mostly due to the COVID-19 pandemic.
 This reduction was seen in both inpatient discharges (8.2% lower claim volume than 2019) and emergency department visits (27.3% lower claim volume than 2019).
 This was likely the result of hospital care being redirected to address the care for COVID-19 patients while elective surgeries and other outpatient care services were being postponed.

 The International Classification of Diseases (ICD) is a coding system maintained by the World Health Organization and the U.S. Centers for Disease Control and Prevention.
-It is used to classify causes of death on death certificates and diagnoses, injury causes, and medical procedures for hospital and emergency department visits.
+It is used to classify causes of death on death certificates and diagnoses and injuries for hospital and emergency department visits.
 These codes are updated every decade or so to account for advances in medical technology.

 The U.S. is currently using the 10th revision (ICD-10-CM).
 The 9th revision (ICD-9-CM) was used for hospital and emergency department visits through September 30, 2015.
-New Jersey's October 1 - December 31, 2015 records have been back-coded to ICD-9-CM, so all 2008-2015 hospital discharge data in NJSHAD are coded using ICD-9-CM.
+New Jersey's October 1 - December 31, 2015 records were back-coded to ICD-9-CM, so all 2000-2015 hospital discharge data in NJSHAD indicator reports were coded using ICD-9-CM.
 All data for 2016 forward are coded using ICD-10-CM.
 While some code groups are fairly comparable from ICD-9 to ICD-10, some, such as those for asthma, COPD, and congestive heart failure, are not.
 Caution should be used when examining trends.

 A race group (White, Black/African American, American Indian/Alaska Native, Asian Indian, Chinese, Filipino, Japanese, Korean, Vietnamese, Other Asian, Native Hawaiian, Guamian/Chamorro, Samoan, Other Pacific Islander, Multiracial: White and Black/African American, Multiracial: White and American Indian/Alaska Native, Multiracial: White and Asian, Multiracial: Black/African American and American Indian/Alaska Native, Other Race, Unknown/Unavailable, and Declined to Answer) and an ethnicity (Non-Hispanic, Mexican, Puerto Rican, Cuban, Central or South American, other Hispanic, Unknown/Unavailable and Declined to Answer) are recorded for each individual for whom a hospitalization record is filed.
 In order to standardize reporting, race and ethnicity categories are used together to create mutually exclusive categories including a Hispanic "race" category as is customary in reporting such data by the New Jersey Department of Health.